 Since every individual is unique, it is vital that you be assessed in person.
 What worked for your best friend may not be right for you.
 During your facelift consultation in one of his Boston area offices, Dr. Doherty will listen closely to what bothers you about your face.
 He will perform a thorough physical exam and ask about your medical and surgical history.
 Then, together, you will come up with the treatment plan that works best for your individual anatomy, lifestyle and goals.
 This plan almost always starts with the skin.

 Your skin is like the canvas of a painting.
 You want the texture to be as smooth as possible so that whatever work you do on top can really shine.
-Most men and women who are ready for a facelift have some degree of sun damaged skin.
+Many men and women who are ready for a facelift have some degree of sun damaged skin.
 This may manifest as:

 • Brown spots